auth0/nextjs-auth0/README.md

     cookieSecret: '<RANDOMLY_GENERATED_SECRET>',
     // The cookie lifetime (expiration) in seconds.
 Set to 8 hours by default.
     cookieLifetime: 60 * 60 * 8,
+    // The cookie domain this should run on.
+Leave it blank to restrict it to your domain.
+    cookieDomain: "your-domain.com",
     // Store the id_token in the session.
 Defaults to false.
     storeIdToken: false,
     // Store the access_token in the session.
 Defaults to false.